-The vehicular access point off Allentown Road is to remain for maintenance and emergency use.
+The vehicular access point off Allentown Road (#4) is to remain for maintenance and emergency use.
 However, the primary intention for this entrance is pedestrian access from the multi-use trail on Allentown Road.
 The existing gravel drive is to be realigned and paved to provide an ADA accessible, 12'-wide multi-use connection into the Park.

-Towamencin Shopping Village Access Point
+Pedestrian Access Point

-A pedestrian connection from the site to the Towamencin Shopping Village and future residential development beyond is shown as an informal access point.
-Access from the Shopping Center will be important for occasional large Veterans' events at the park, since attendees may utilize shopping center parking.
+The Pedestrian Access (#12) from the site to the Shops at Town Square and future residential development beyond is shown as an informal access point.
+Access from the shopping center will be important for occasional large Veterans' events at the park, since attendees may utilize shopping center parking.
 Note: The Township needs to obtain formal permission for this access.